Remote MCP Servers

 Connection status

-Each MCP server shows one of these statuses:
+Each MCP server card shows one of these statuses:

 | Status | Meaning |